mark-watson/Clojure-AI-Book/manuscript/docs_qa.md

 # Documents Question Answering Using OpenAI GPT3 APIs and a Local Embeddings Vector Database

-COPIED FROM SWIFT BOOK - REWRITE

-The examples in this chapter are inspired by the Python LangChain and LlamaIndex projects, with just the parts I need for my projects written from scratch in Common Lisp.
-I wrote a Python book “LangChain and LlamaIndex Projects Lab Book: Hooking Large Language Models Up to the Real World Using GPT-3, ChatGPT, and Hugging Face Models in Applications” in March 2023: https://leanpub.com/langchain that you might also be interested in.
+The examples in this chapter are inspired by the Python LangChain and LlamaIndex projects, with just the parts I need for my projects written from scratch in Clojure.
+I wrote a Python book “LangChain and LlamaIndex Projects Lab Book: Hooking Large Language Models Up to the Real World Using GPT-3, ChatGPT, and Hugging Face Models in Applications” in March 2023: [https://leanpub.com/langchain](https://leanpub.com/langchain) that you might also be interested in.

-The GitHub repository for this example can be found here: TBD.
+The GitHub repository for this example can be found here: [https://github.com/mark-watson/Clojure-AI-Book-Code/tree/main/docs_qa](https://github.com/mark-watson/Clojure-AI-Book-Code/tree/main/docs_qa).
+We will be using an OpenAI API wrapper from the last chapter that you should have installed with **lein install** on your local system.

-We use two models in this example: a vector embedding model and a chatgpt-3.5turbo conversation model (see bottom of this file).
+We use two models in this example: a vector embedding model and a text completion model (see bottom of this file).
-The vector embedding model is used to generate a vector embedding.
-The chatgpt-3.5turbo model is used to generate a response to a prompt.
-The vector embedding model is used to compare the similarity of two prompts.
+The vector embedding model is used to generate a vector embeddings for "chunks" of input documents.
+Here we break documents into 200 character chunks and calculate a vector embedding for each chunk.
+A vector dot product between two embedding vectors tells us how semantically similar two chunks of text are.
+We will also calculate embedding vectors for user queries and use those to find chunks that might be useful for answering the query.
+Useful chunks are concatenated to for a prompt for a GPT text completion model.

 ## Implementing a Local Vector Database for Document Embeddings